PaperMC/velocitypowered.com/docs/users/forwarding.md

 However, it is only available for Minecraft 1.13 or higher.

 To use modern forwarding with any supported server implementation, set the `player-info-forwarding` setting in `velocity.toml` to `modern`.
-You must also change the `forwarding-secret` setting to a unique secret.
-You then need to ensure your server is properly configured to use Velocity forwarding.
+You then need to ensure your server is properly configured to use velocity forwarding by following the steps in the appropriate section below:

 ```css
 Caution: Modern forwarding, while more secure than the legacy